By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 • Marked obesity with neck circumference >17″ (male) or >15″ (female)

-For the broader snoring treatment landscape, see our snoring remedies ranked by evidence.
+For the broader snoring treatment market, see our snoring remedies ranked by evidence.
 For the OSA treatment overview, see our obstructive sleep apnea guide.

 Editor’s Pick: Saatva Adjustable Base Plus